 A Cleveland native, I channeled my lifelong sense of curiosity and problem solving to pursue a career in science.
 I began with undergraduate training in neuroscience and mathematics, followed by a Ph.D. in neuroscience, followed by additional postdoctoral research.
 As a neuroscientist, I studied topics ranging from how the brain perceives smells to pigeon navigation.
 Then, I traded brain cells for business problems to become a data scientist with Pandata where I leverage my skills in identifying patterns to explain complex phenomena.
 Here, my passions lie in designing ethical and transparent AI and in making complex technical concepts accessible to all.
 Outside of Pandata, I can be found spending time with my family, enjoying the outdoors, and playing my fiddle.What I wanted to be when I grew up: As far back as I can remember, I wanted to be a scientist.
 An early toy memory is of my Fisher Price microscope kit.

 The daughter of an entrepreneur, I was bitten by the marketing bug early in life.
 In my 20+ year career I have been fortunate to work in consulting, business development and marketing for global brands, KTM Motorcycle & Marathon Oil, but my true passion lies in nurturing small and medium size business growth.
 As Pandata’s COO, I marry all these experiences to craft and steward our brand, champion culture, build our talent pipeline, act as our resident AI Translator, and advocate for diversity in STEM.
-Outside of work, I am passionate about marine sports, expanding my knowledge of wine, and animal welfare – I volunteer with Midwest Boston Terrier Rescue and am an obsessed “dog mom” to a Frenchton, Lulu, and Boston Terrier, Clancy.What I wanted to be when I grew up: I wanted to be Wonder Woman.
+Outside of work, I live for marine sports – including kayaking, paddleboarding, and scuba diving.
+My greatest passion is animal welfare – I volunteer with Midwest Boston Terrier Rescue and Safe Harbor Animal Rescue, and am an obsessed “dog mom” to rescue Frenchtons, Lulu, Darby, and Boston Terrier, Clancy.What I wanted to be when I grew up: I wanted to be Wonder Woman.
 The invisible plane, Lasso of Truth, and rebellious spirit – as a little girl, no one was cooler!

 Born and raised in Saudi Arabia, I moved halfway across the world to attend college at Case Western Reserve University where I initially studied neuroscience.
 After working in public health research, I discovered data science is my true passion and I had the opportunity to become one the first graduates with a formal degree in Data Science.
 Since then, I’ve dedicated my career to cultivating data science talent both within Pandata and across our region.
 I’m passionate about inclusion in technology and spend my time creating environments where teams are able to design more fair, ethical, transparent AI solutions.
 When I’m not working on Pandata, I like to travel and explore arts and cultures around the world.
 I’ve been to 18 countries so far and hope to hit 50 by the time I’m 50!What I wanted to be when I grew up: Funny enough, I had always been fascinated with robots.
 Initially I wanted to be a researcher, but here I am full circle working with AI!